Vale: a prose linter

 -

-Sync Vale to your project settings, which downloads your packages.
+Sync Vale to your project settings.
+This downloads the packages specified in the

 When the sync completes, Vale is ready to check your work.